bountylabs/blocks-with-screens/blockware/README.md

 ### Video Display

-An example of real-time video streaming to your block.
+An example of real-time video streaming from your computer to your block.